RyanMeagher/BioinformaticsCoursework/README.txt

-KLExpand - KLExpand function used for feature selection and dimentionality reduction (PCA) ANN - Code for ANN, different numbers of layers and nodes (see comments) KNN_1set_LOO - KNN with the first set of variables (8 vars) using the leave one out method KNN_second_set - KNN with second set of variables (5 vars) using leave one out method testingtrainingdata.m - method used to divide data to testing and training data for the non leave one out code KNN_no_LOO - same as above but using training and testing data shuffling and averaging accuracies variable selection - apply thresholds to select variables
+KLExpand - KLExpand function used for feature selection and dimentionality reduction (PCA)

+ANN - Code for ANN, different numbers of layers and nodes (see comments)

+KNN_1set_LOO - KNN with the first set of variables (8 vars) using the leave one out method

+KNN_second_set - KNN with second set of variables (5 vars) using leave one out method

+testingtrainingdata.m - method used to divide data to testing and training data for the non leave one out code

+KNN_no_LOO - same as above but using training and testing data shuffling and averaging accuracies

+variable selection - apply thresholds to select variables

-+ Hemo data set of leukemia patients who have been given hydroxyurea -> hemp.mat
+hemp.mat -> Hemo data set of leukemia patients who have been given hydroxyurea.
+Label of Y/N is given if there is a >= 15% difference between finial and initial patient hemoglobin corresponding to before and after treatment

 Hw1item4 - implement naive bayes estimator using leave one out cross validation method to determine